frederic-perez/AmE-dictionary/data/idioms.md

 __spill the beans__ To reveal something that was meant to be a secret. _We had everything organized for Bruce’s surprise party, but Kate accidentally spilled the beans to him at work._
 __spin (one’s) wheels__ :four: To waste one’s time or energy idly or frivolously; to neither progress nor regress, but remain in a fixed, neutral position.
 Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_ _It’s way too easy for this mentality to lead to spinning your wheels on something that’s not working._ _They kept me on to manage what’s left of this division, but to be honest, I’ve just been spinning my wheels here for the last couple of years._
 __split hairs__ :two: Argue or worry about small details.
+__spoiled for choice__ Having an abundance of suitable or ideal options from which to choose, such that it may be difficult to make a decision.
+Primarily heard in US. _Between video games, television, and the Internet, kids these days are being brought up spoiled for choice when it comes to their entertainment._
 __sponge something up__ To absorb or take up moisture, as with a sponge. _I had to sponge the spilled milk up from the floor, the chair, the table, and the baby.
 What a mess!
 Liz sponged up the water._
 __spot on__ _informal_ :five: (spot-on) Exactly right; perfectly accurate.
 Often hyphenated when used before a noun.
 __spray and pray__ _video games_ The act of blindly firing an automatic weapon with the intent of potentially hitting the target; tends to be ineffective.
+__spring fever__ A feeling of often restless excitement or exuberance coinciding with the onset of warmer spring weather. _It’s hard enough keeping control of a class full of young children throughout the year, but it’s particularly difficult once spring fever starts to spread._
 __spring to life__ To become suddenly alive or more alive. _The party sprang to life after midnight._ _The city sprang to life at dawn._
 __spruce up__ _v_ :four: To make to look cleaner, neater, or more attractive; to improve. _Juliette spruces up her country look and sound._
 __spur of the moment__ An impulse characterized by a lack of preparation or consideration.
 The phrase can be hyphenated and used as a modifier before a noun. _The administrators mada a “spur of the moment” decision to block him._ _You’ve got to stop making these spur-of-the-moment decisions about your business, or you’ll end up running it into the ground!_